EMIT-leadership-development/emit/_programs/religious-leaders.md

 certification: The curriculum is designed to address wholistic leadership development to ensure community impact and transformation.
 It is therefore not an academic qualification.
 Advanced Diploma and Diploma levels are offered.
 graduation: Students graduate after they have attended all classes, successfully completed all examinations, trained 10 other leaders and paid their tuition in full.
 Graduations take place at each local venue.
 description_markdown: >-
-  Spiritual Leaders are widespread throughout Africa and have great influence in their communities.
+  Religious Leaders are widespread throughout Africa and have great influence in their communities.
 Yet, they lack proper training and vision to effectively transform those communities.
 This program gives leaders the theoretical framework, but also the practical knowledge and skills to rise above their